baoilleach/partialsmiles/README.md

 # sadsmiles

 TODO:
-1. Different types of exception
-2. bo to order?
-3. Test that shortened versions of valid strings are also valid
+1. Test that shortened versions of valid strings are also valid
-4. Test that shortened versions of invalid strings are sometimes invalid
+2. Test that shortened versions of invalid strings are sometimes invalid
-5. Support trailing whitespace as end of string
+3. Support trailing whitespace as end of string
-6. Support reactions
+4. Support reactions
+5. Check that atEnd() correctly handles trailing whitespace
+6. Run coverage tests
+7. C1.C1 should not be allowed by default, right?